doragasu/mw-api/README.md

 ### Performing an HTTP/HTTPS request

 `megawifi` module allows performing HTTP and HTTPS requests in a simple way.
-HTTP and HTTPS use the same API, the only difference is that setting an SSL certificate is required only if you want to use HTTPS.
+HTTP and HTTPS use the same API, the only difference is that setting an when using HTTPS, you can set an SSL certificate for the server identity to be verified.
 You can skip this step when using plain HTTP.
 Performing an HTTPS request requires the following steps.
 Some of them are optional and depend on the use case.

 1. (**Optional**) Set the SSL certificate.
-This is only required when using HTTPS.
+You can skip this step when using HTTP, or if you do not need to verify the server identity.
 You can retrieve the x509 hash of the currently stored certificate by calling `mw_http_cert_query()`.
 To set a different certificate, call `mw_http_cert_set()`.
 Once set, the certificate is stored on the non volatile memory, and will remain until replaced with a new one.
 Only one certificate can be stored at a time.
 Note you should not use this function unless required, because as it writes to Flash memory, it can wear the storage if used too often.
 2. Set the URL (e.g. https://www.example.com).
 Use `mw_http_url_set()` for this purpose.
 3. Set the HTTP method.
 Most commonly used ones are `MW_HTTP_METHOD_GET` and `MW_HTTP_METHOD_POST`.
 Use `mw_http_method_set()` to set it.
 4. (**Optional**) add HTTP headers to the request.
 Many aspects of the requests can be controlled via headers.
 E.g. you can define the formatting of the data you are posting by adding the header "Content-type" with the mime type "text/html", "application/json", etc.